Undefended Heart

 In other words, moving out of the emergency mode of narrow-objective attention also leads to openhearted-ness, freedom and ease of being --

-e assist you in retraining your brain to use the full capacity of your perceptual, response-ability.
+because we assist you in retraining your brain to use the full capacity of your perceptual, response-ability.

 Imagine the implications: